-Source: Persimmony Help Me Grow Quarterly Performance Measures, FY 2019-20.
-Persimmony client assessment by answer value.
+$Source: Persimmony\ Help\ Me\ Grow\ Quarterly\ Performance\ Measures,\ FY\ 2019-20.\ Persimmony\ client\ assessment\ by\ answer\ value.$

-Help Me Grow Sacramento provided 399 children with ASQ screenings and 236 children with ASQ-SE developmental screenings (comparable numbers to FY 2018-19).
+Help Me Grow Sacramento provided 399 children with Ages and Stages Questionnaire (ASQ) screenings and 236 children with the additional social-emotional ASQ scale (ASQ-SE; comparable numbers to FY 2018-19).
 Family Advocates provided 167 families with home visits, and 79% of families received referrals.
 The following figure depicts the ASQ and ASQ-SE screening results.
 Of the children screened for developmental delays, half of all children screened for the ASQ were flagged with developmental delays, and two-fifths of all children screened for the ASQ-SE were flagged with developmental delays.

-Figure 44.
+Figure 46.
 Percent of Children Screened for ASQ/ ASQ-SE, by Cut-Off